Our Financing Advice

-Once you have a loan approved, Lithium One will begin construction on your home.
+Once you have a loan approved, Lithium One can begin construction on your home.
 We take several draws throughout the building process – typically, one at the start of construction, one at the lockup stage, and one at the completion of the project.

-How Our Custom Home Financing Works
+How Lithium One Makes Custom Home Financing Easier

 Although Lithium One has traditionally offered fixed-price contracts, due to fluctuating lumber prices and requests from our clients we now offer cost-plus contracts!